Yes, Stress Is a Migraine Trigger—But It’s Far From the Only One

 "By far the most common trigger that we see is stress and about 70 percent of people with migraine are going to report that," says Dr. Hindiyeh.
 "But so many other things can be triggers.
-One of the most important things I actually recommend to people with migraines or headaches is a really routine lifestyle because when you get thrown off or your brain gets thrown off, that's when a lot of migraines can happen."
+One of the most important things I actually recommend to people with migraine or headaches is a really routine lifestyle because when you get thrown off or your brain gets thrown off, that's when a lot of migraines can happen."

 "Because people have been, throughout this pandemic, thrown off of their routine, a lot of these things start to come into play," says Dr. Hindiyeh.
 "You're no longer going to the office at the same time, waking up at the same time, eating at the same time."
 She explains that these changes in routine trigger hormonal changes and neuropeptide changes in the brain.
-"When you get triggered down that neuronal pathway, one of the pathways that gets triggered is pain, because the brain senses something is off or different."
+"When you get triggered down that neuronal pathway, one of the pathways that get triggered is pain, because the brain senses something is off or different."

 "A migraine is a headache, but it has certain characteristics; a Picasso and a Rembrandt are both paintings, but they have different characteristics," says Dr. Silberstein.
 "If you have a severe headache that comes and goes, that interferes with your life it's more than likely migraine.
 The characteristics are moderate to severe, often throbbing.
-You don't feel like moving about, it's often one-sided, you're often sick to your stomach, you may have a sensitivity to light or sound."
+You don't feel like moving about, it's often one-sided, you're often sick to your stomach, [and] you may have a sensitivity to light or sound."

-List of potential migraine triggers related to changes in routine
+Here's a list of potential migraine triggers related to changes in routine

 "Dehydration is a big one, especially in the summer when it's hot," says Dr. Hindiyeh.
 To make sure you're getting enough water, consider setting reminders or investing in a big water bottle.